rustinphares/pdf2htmlEXwiki/Ideas-(GSoC-2013).md

   - Understanding how text are extracted and handled by poppler and pdf2htmlEX (TBE)
   - Find a solution
  - Difficulty: HARD

+## Multithreading
+Currently pdf2htmlEX is not fast, the bottleneck parts are font conversion and background image generation.
+Font conversion may not be done concurrently with PDF parsing, since there are some dependencies there (e.g. encoding, width), but a number of fonts may be converted together.
+Background images are completely independent with other parts.

+The task is to speed up by executing such jobs in separated threads.
+Right now Fontforge is not likely to be thread-safe, but poppler has been thread-safe since a few versions back.

+ - Skills required:
+   - C++ (especially threading in C++11)
+   - Understanding how background images and/or fonts are handled in pdf2htmlEX (TBE)
+   - Understanding relevant functions in poppler (for background images) and/or FontForge(for fonts)
+ - Difficulty: MEDIUM (for background images) and HARD (for fonts)